Krishnaswamy Sundarji: Early life and education

-Sundarji was born in a Tamil Hindu family in Chengelpet, Madras Presidency, British India on 28 April 1928.
+Sundarji was born in a Tamil Hindu Brahmin family in Chengelpet, Madras Presidency, British India on 28 April 1928.
 His official name was Krishnaswamy Sundararajan, but he was popularly known by the informal name of Sundarji.
 He studied at the Madras Christian College only to leave it before receiving a degree.
 Later in his career, he graduated from the Defence Services Staff College at Wellington, Tamil Nadu.
 He also studied at the Army Command and General Staff College at Fort Leavenworth in the US, and the National Defence College in New Delhi.
 He held a Master of Arts in international studies from the University of Allahabad and an MSc in defence studies from Madras University.

 Military career

 Sundarji joined the British Indian Army in 1945 during the Second World War, though the war ended before he could see any active service.
 On 28 April 1946, he was given an emergency commission as a second lieutenant in the Mahar Regiment.
 His early career as an army officer involved operating in the troublesome areas of the North-West Frontier Province and then in Jammu and Kashmir.

-In the period following India's independence, he saw action in Kargil district, Jammu and Kashmir, during the Indo-Pakistani War of 1947–1948.
+In the period following India's independence, he saw action in Kargil district, Jammu and Kashmir, during the decisive victory in Indo-Pakistani War of 1947–1948.
 In 1963, he served in the UN mission in the Congo, where he was chief of staff of the Katanga command and was mentioned in dispatches for his gallantry.

-Sundarji served as the commanding officer of an infantry battalion during the Indo-Pakistani War of 1965.
+Sundarji served as the commanding officer of an infantry battalion during the Indo-Pakistani War of 1965 won comprehensively by India.
 He played an important role as brigadier general staff of a corps in the Rangpur sector of Bangladesh, during the Indo-Pakistani War of 1971.
 This war led to the liberation of Bangladesh.
 As an acting brigadier, he was appointed Deputy Military Secretary, Army HQ, on 20 January 1973.